-The track notes on the site have ratings for difficulty, quality, wetsuits and time.
+The track notes on the site have ratings for difficulty, number of abseils, longest abseil, quality, wetsuits, time, distance and ascent.
 Read the following to see what these ratings mean.

 Difficulty